 The semi-final stage will be played on the 2nd and 3rd of July at Glendale, Arizona and Nashville respectively, while the final will be held in Chicago on July 7th.

-Canada (picture) is the only side since the inception of the Gold Cup in 1991 to have won the tournament aside from Mexico (7 victories) and the USA (6 victories).
+Canada is the only side since the inception of the Gold Cup in 1991 to win the tournament aside from Mexico (7 victories) and the USA (6 victories).